 How does Global Physiotherapy look at chronic low back pain?

 Cindy Coneen uses a global physiotherapy evaluation to identify the sources of your low back pain.
 The Gunn Intramuscular Stimulation posture exam looks at tight muscle patterns from head to toe.
 Tests are included to evaluate nerve and muscle function.
-A comprehensive physiotherapy exam is very useful in looking at how your body has adapted to chronic pain.
+A comprehensive physiotherapy exam is very useful in looking at how your Healthy Body has adapted to chronic pain.
 The assessment will identify the multiple areas that might require treatment to achieve your goal of being “Active for Life”.

 Cindy has over 30 years of orthopaedic and manual therapy experience.
 She has encountered many different combinations of anatomical adaptations to low back pain.
 After the assessment, various treatment options will be discussed for you to choose how you want to begin to improve your long term back pain.
 You are an active partner in healing your back.
 A treatment plan will be developed and initiated at your first visit.